FREE GROCERY GUIDE

 • Zinc is crucial to proper thyroid hormone conversion and metabolism.

-• B vitamins, including thiamine and niacin, can help boost low energy and are commonly deficient amongst thyroid patients.
+• B vitamins, including thiamine and niacin, can help boost low energy and are commonly deficient among thyroid patients.

 One 3.5-ounce serving of white rice* contains: